vatpac-technology/sops/docs/aerodromes/classc/Cairns.md

 !!!
 Note
     ADC shall advise TCU when this separation cannot be applied.

-                        ### Reciprocal Runway Operations (DELETE)
-                        Prior to issuing departure instructions and until the departing aircraft is airborne and another method of separation is applied, TCU shall ensure that the arriving aircraft is:
-                        a) assigned a level above and vertically separated from the assigned level of the departure and be at a distance which permits uninterrupted profile descent without loss of radar separation;
-                        b) be confined to a square base leg to join not less than a 10 mile final; or
-                        c) confined to a procedurally separated clearance

-                        The above does not apply if tower accepts responsibility for separation.

-                        !!!
-Note
-                            The ADC may not accept responsibility for separation when a jet aircraft is departing Runway 33.

 ## Arrivals
 ### Runway 15
 When visual approaches are in use, expect light & medium category aircraft (B737/A320 and below) to track via the Creek Corridor, to join an approx 2nm final.
 These aircraft will be cleared for a visual approach by **CS TCU**.
 See the Cairns DAP Noise Abatement Procedures chart for more information.